marciobahia/Gameplay/README.md

     **Install the dependencies**

-# Acesse a pasta do projeto no seu terminal/cmd
+# Access the project folder on your terminal/cmd
 $ cd letmeask

-# Instale as dependências
+# Install the dependencies
 $ yarn install
 # ou npm install

-# Execute a aplicação em modo de desenvolvimento
+# Run the application in development mode
 $ yarn start
 # ou npm run start